-The appearance of both the outer envelope used to deliver the Official Ballot to the voter and inner envelope provided to the voter to return the ballot to the Elections Division will be the same teal color.
-This new teal color will further distinguish San Mateo County envelopes from those issued by other counties.
+The appearance of both the outer envelope used to deliver the Official Ballot to the voter and inner envelope provided to the voter to return the ballot to the Elections Division has changed.
+They will be mainly white with color on the front left.
+This new colors will distinguish San Mateo County envelopes from those issued by other counties.